 If you answer “yes” to the following questions, look for a suitable alternative to a debt management plan.
 You can still take advantage of other services offered by nonprofit credit counseling agencies.

 1. Can You Do It on Your Own?

 A debt management plan isn’t a magic bullet.
-Although it can be helpful to consolidate your disparate obligations into a single monthly payment and put some distance between you and your creditors, a debt management plan requires monthly payments and could hurt your credit score.
-If you’re confident that you can create a sustainable budget, pay off your credit card debts, rebuild your credit rating, and create a plan for future financial emergencies on your own, a DMP probably isn’t necessary.
+Although it can be helpful to consolidate your many obligations into a single monthly payment and put some distance between you and your creditors, a debt management plan requires monthly payments and could hurt your credit score.

 2. Are You Unable to Commit to a Long Process?

-To be truly effective, a debt management plan requires you to commit and maintain discipline.
-When your counselor presents you with a personalized budget to pay down your debts and begin saving for the future, you can’t just follow it for a few weeks and then go back to old habits.
+To be truly effective, a debt management plan requires you to commit to a course of action and maintain discipline for the long haul.
+When your counselor presents you with a personalized budget to pay down your debts and begin saving for the future, you can’t just follow it for a few weeks and then go back to your old habits.

-Getting out of debt takes time and demands some sacrifices, such as the following:
+Getting out of debt takes time and demands some sacrifices, such as:

-- Reducing or cutting out expensive social habits such as smoking and drinking
+- Reducing or cutting out expensive habits, such as tobacco and alcohol use

 - Trading in a newer, more expensive car for one with a lower payment (or reducing your household’s car count from two to one)